Conrec-Infinity-AB/Selenium-Course/Lecture1/3_setup_new_project.md

 More information about pip and its command reference can be found at https://pip.pypa.io/en/stable/cli/pip_install/

 ### Advanced - Setting up a virtual environment in terminal ###
-If you are not using any IDE like VS Code the you can setup a virtual virtual environment in terminal (Powershell). below we create a virtual environment named *_.venv_* in a folder
+If you are not using any IDE like VS Code the you can setup a virtual environment in terminal (Powershell).
+Below we create a virtual environment named *_.venv_* in a folder
 > python -m venv .venv

 Activate the new virtual environment